martinphellwig/ts_data/site/articles/modi_vivendi.rst

 it is more suited as background information released simultaneously with for example a presented version of the risk assessment article.

-But at least the 'Why?'is out of the way and I already have some thought about writing an article about my modi vivendi to self sufficiency.
+But at least the 'Why?' is out of the way and I already have some thought about writing an article about my modi vivendi to self sufficiency.

 ..
 [1] From Latin, meaning: A manner of living; a way of life.